house-of-abbey/GarminHomeAssistant/README.md

 You should now have a working application on your watch and be able to operate your Home Assistant devices for as long as your watch is within Bluetooth range of your phone.

+You may choose to cache your menu definition on your device in order to reduce the delay in showing the menu (as it saves waiting for an HTTP GET request).
+If you use this option you are responsible for managing the cache when the menu is updated at source.
+The Toggle below allows you to choose to refresh the cache the next time the application starts.
+Once the cache has been cleared, the application will reset this toggle for you, so you do not need to return to the settings to flip it.

+The application timeout prevents the app running on your watch when you have forgotten to close it.
+It prevents the refreshing of the menu statuses and therefore excessive wear on your battery level.
+There is a second timeout value for confirmation views.
+This is intended for use with more sensitive toggles so that the confirmation view is not left open and forgotten and then confirmed accidentally without you noticing. **We cannot advise you this is safe, be careful what you toggle with the watch application!**

-The first toggle option selects between two menu presentations as follows:
+The menu style option selects between two menu presentations as follows:

 | Menu Type       | Image                                                                  | Description |
 |-----------------|------------------------------------------------------------------------|-------------|
 | Icons (default) | <img src="images/Venu2_LeanUI.png" width="200" title="Venu 2"/> | "Lean User Interface" version removing the second row of text in favour of icons.
 Tap icons are blue with a pointing finger, menu items has three dots as favours by many graphical user interfaces. |
 | Labels          | <img src="images/Venu2_Original.png" width="200" title="Venu 2"/>  | Initial version that had a second row of text.
 This extra text has yet to add much value.
 Menu and Tap actions are distinguished by text, and the toggle status is duplicated by text.
 A future version could possibly offer the means to customise the toggle menu item text, hence this option has not been deprecated yet. |

-The second toggle setting is for "text alignment" and provides finer adjustment for right-to-left languages.
-Perhaps this could be made automatic based on device language.
+There is a toggle setting for "text alignment" and provides finer adjustment for right-to-left languages.
+Perhaps this could be made automatic based on device language?

-The third toggle setting is for the Widget version of the application only.
-It allows the user to select a non-standard user interface behaviour.
+Another toggle setting for the **Widget version only** allows the user to select a non-standard user interface behaviour.
 As soon as the menu is retrieved the widget view is replaced by the menu without waiting for a user selection.
 This has been included as requested by a user, but defaults to off which retains the expected user interactions.

+Finally you may enable a background service to report the battery level to your Home Assistant.
+This is not available over Bluetooth like with other Bluetooth devices as Garmin did not implement it.
+This is more complicated than the rest of the application to [set up](#battery-level-reporting).

 ## Tap Item Response